-Any clarifications and revisions to the assignment will be posted on the class bboard and Web page.
+Any clarifications and revisions to the assignment will be given in class or by email.

-You should do the assignment on the class machines.
+You should do the assignment on the class machines (213.cs.northwestern.edu, and all the TLab machines).
 In fact, there is a rumor that Dr. Evil really is evil, and the bomb will always blow up if run elsewhere.
 There are several other tamper-proofing devices built into the bomb as well, or so they say.